 - Any junior- or senior-level English or Writing Studies course.
-Students should consult Department of English guidelines regarding prerequisites for seniorlevel courses. - Electives are to be selected from disciplines of the student's choice, including courses from the biological, physical, behavioural or social sciences, and the humanities.
-At least one course must be chosen from the behavioral or social sciences - 3.
-An equivalent STAT (★3) course may be accepted in lieu of NURS 341. - To proceed with NURS 494 students must have passed all courses of the Collaborative Program except the corequisite NURS 495.
+Students should consult Department of English guidelines regarding prerequisites for seniorlevel courses. - Electives may be taken at any time in the program prior to Year 4.
+Electives are to be selected from disciplines of the student's choice, including courses from the biological, physical, behavioural or social sciences, and the humanities.
+At least one course must be chosen from the behavioral or social sciences. - Courses may be configured differently depending on clinical placement availability. - 4.
+An equivalent STAT (★3) course may be accepted in lieu of NURS 211. - To proceed to Year 4, students must have successfully completed all courses listed in Years 1, 2, and 3. - NURS 485 may be offered in Winter Term of Year 4.
+In this case, students would take NURS 422 and 425 in Fall Term.